 Have you seen the pictures shared by photo-bloggers like valsdarkroom?
 Photos of abandoned homes?
 Some of them look like the residents just walked away without taking a thing.
 Others look like they tried to pack in a hurry but left more than they took.
 Most of them reveal at least a few clues about those who once lived there, including hobbies.
 All of them are haunting: what could have happened to cause such abandonment?

-One day my home will look just like them.
+I don’t know.
+But I expect one day my home will look just like them.

 It’s 10:30 at night, and I am sitting in the dark, the result of a power outage from a strong swift storm that blew through here (Virginia Beach) earlier this afternoon.
 I am aided in my writing only by the light of a small book-light and an oil lamp.

 This local storm was so strong it tore the chimney off our neighbor’s home.
 Many trees have fallen or been stripped of branches, which now litter the streets.
 The power company could only say that it was impossible for them to estimate when they could get the power back up as they had a multitude of outages to deal with.